orion13579/COMM-2216-SetE-Group6/docs/customization.md

 <br/><br/>

 **6.** It may then ask you to confirm access by typing in your GitHub account password.
 Enter your password and left click confirm.

 You have successfully deleted a repository on GitHub.
 If you go to *Your Repositories* page, the deleted repository will not appear.

-##Conclusion

-<br/><br/>

 You have now learned how to create and delete a repository on GitHub.
 Next step is to learn how to create a file in your repository.